-Naloxone nasal (for use in the nose) is used to treat a narcotic overdose in an emergency situation.
-This medicine should not be used in place of emergency medical care for an overdose.
+Narcan (for use in the nose) is used to treat a narcotic overdose in an emergency situation.
+Narcan should not be used in place of emergency medical care for an overdose.

-You should not be treated with this medicine if you are allergic to naloxone.
+You should not be treated with Narcan if you are allergic to it.

 It is not known whether naloxone nasal passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 In an emergency situation it may not be possible to tell your caregivers if you are pregnant or breast-feeding.
 Make sure any doctor caring for your pregnancy or your baby knows you have received this medicine.